tansey-lab/bayestme/docs/example_workflow.rst

 This step is very computationally expensive as we need to re-run the deconvolution gibbs sampler thousands of times in order to do cross validation to learn the number of cell types and the lambda parameter.
-This step cannot be feasibly accomplished on a single computer, a computational cluster or cloud service provider needs to be used in order to run the thousands of gibbs samplers in parallel.
+This step cannot be feasibly accomplished on a single computer, a computational cluster or cloud service provider needs to be used in order to run many MCMC samplers in parallel.

 If you have some outside data telling you how many cell types are in your sample you can feasibly skip this step and go straight to step 6, however you will need to have a reasonable guess for the lambda parameter.
 If you are taking this quick and dirty approach,